ClusterHQ/flocker/CONTRIBUTING.rst

 Steps to Contribute Code
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Github collaborators can participate in the development workflow by changing the labels on an issue.
+GitHub collaborators can participate in the development workflow by changing the labels on an issue.
-Github lets non-collaborators create new issues and pull requests but it does not let them change labels.
+GitHub lets non-collaborators create new issues and pull requests but it does not let them change labels.
 If you are not a collaborator you may seek out assistances from a collaborator to set issue labels to reflect the issue's stage.

 1. Pick the next issue in the *Ready* category.